21002329/sample-direct-booking-api/README.md

 SQLAlchemy is used as the ORM.
 You can download it from http://www.sqlalchemy.org/download.html.

+SQLite is used for persistence layer.
+Please refer to https://www.sqlite.org/index.html.

 ### Setting up
 Initialize the data model with:
 ```